 - Buy diabetic supplies and store them properly

 - Plan meals; diet is extremely important in minimizing swings in blood glucose levels.
 A registered dietician can help you learn how to plan meals and a diabetes educator can help with this as well.

 How is hypoglycemia diagnosed?

-An actual diagnosis of hypoglycemia requires satisfying the "Whipple triad."
+A medical diagnosis of hypoglycemia typically requires satisfying the "Whipple triad."
 These three criteria include:

 - Documented low glucose levels (less than 40 mg/dL (2.2 mmol/L), often tested along with insulin levels and sometimes with C-peptide levels)

 - Symptoms of hypoglycemia when the blood glucose level is abnormally low

 - Reversal of the symptoms when blood glucose levels are returned to normal

 Primary hypoglycemia is rare and often diagnosed in infancy.
 People may have symptoms of hypoglycemia without really having low blood sugar.
 In such cases, dietary changes such as eating frequent small meals and several snacks a day and choosing complex carbohydrates over simple sugars may be enough to ease symptoms.